nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 This repository uses a Root branching pattern.
 Any new or patch commits will have to be based on Main and ready to merge back into Main without merge conflicts.
 A Pull Request should have helpful comments as to what it contains, as well as have a link to an associated GitHub Issue.

 ## Participating In Development
 Wanted: Your help and input!
-Contact K7RMZ at ARRL dot NET with the subject line including the name of this repository, and I can help you get started.
+Contact K7RMZ at ARRL dot NET with your message, and put the name of this repository in the subject line.